JoshuaKGoldberg/General-Language-Syntax/README.md

 * *JavaScript equivalent:*: `// console.log("Hello world!");`
 * *Python equivalent*: `# print("Hello !")`

+See Source/basic.gls for examples of the syntax in use.

 ### Supported Commands (theoretically)

 Bold commands are currently implemented.
 Regular commands are in progress.